 see, e.g., \cite{Shreve2004}.
 The dynamics of the logarithmic swap price $X(t):=\log(F(t,\tau_1,\tau_2))$ are given by

-We skip the dependencies on the delivery period for notational convenience.
-We thus have the following result: \begin{theorem} The electricity option price at time $t\leq T$ with strike price $K>0$ is given by
+We skip the dependencies of the log-price on the delivery period for notational convenience.
+We thus have the following result for call options: \begin{theorem} Let $x:=\log F$ denote the logarithmic swap price observed at time $t\leq T$.
+Then, the electricity call option price at time $t\leq T$ with strike price $K>0$ is given by